Mind Body Nutrition & Dynamic Eating Psychology

 Mind-Body Nutrition is an exciting and timely new field that advances the practice of clinical nutrition by exploring the psychophysiology of how thoughts, feelings, and beliefs impact nutritional metabolism and health.
 Originated by Marc David, Founder of the Institute for the Psychology of Eating, it goes far beyond classical nutrition by focusing on the fascinating connections between brain, body, and behavior.
 Simply put, what we eat is only half of the story of good nutrition.
 The other half is who we are as eaters.
 Mind Body Nutrition reveals how stress physiology, the relaxation response, breathing, awareness, pleasure, meal timing and much more profound influence digestion and calorie burning.
 And it offers practical and results-oriented strategies for the most commonly seen eating challenges and health issues of our times.

-Maribeth Baxter was featured on Institute for the Psychology of Eating website.
+Mind Body Eating Coach, Maribeth Baxter, HHC is featured at Institute for the Psychology of Eating.

 HEALTH COACH DISCLAIMER Health/Wellness coaching is not intended to diagnose, treat, prevent or cure any disease or condition.
 It is not intended to substitute for the advice, treatment and/or diagnosis of a qualified licensed professional.
 Trained Health Coaches may not make any medical diagnoses, claims and/or substitute for your personal physician’s care.
 As your health/wellness coach I do not provide a second opinion or in any way attempt to alter the treatment plans or therapeutic goals/recommendations of your personal physician.
 It is my role to partner with you to provide ongoing support and accountability as you create an action plan to meet and maintain your health goals.